 Serious side effects such as seizures and respiratory depression are rare in therapeutic doses.
 The long-term effects of codeine include apathy, diminished libido, and memory loss which are generally common to all opiates.
 Some people may also be allergic to codeine, causing swelling and rashes.

-The euphoric effect of codeine is the primary reason codeine is addictive, an effect generally common to all opiates.
+The euphoric effect of codeine is the primary reason it is addictive, an effect generally common to all opiates.
 This is more likely to occur in doses above the therapeutic level, although therapeutic doses of codeine may also cause dependence with prolonged use.
-A user will develop a tolerance to the effects of codeine at different rates.
+A user will develop a tolerance to the effects at different rates.
 For example, a tolerance to euphoric effects occurs relatively quickly while a tolerance to the constipation-inducing effect of codeine develops very slowly.

 - Abdominal cramps